-Even though this change will not affect all consumers, it could end up benefit millions of people annually.
-For individuals who want to file a complaint concerning a credit report inaccuracy or those that have medical debt, these changes are great news.
+Even though this change will not affect all consumers, it could benefit millions of people annually.
+These changes are great news for individuals who want to file a complaint concerning a credit report inaccuracy or those with medical debt.

-If an individual now files a credit report dispute with any of the major credit bureaus, the entire process is automated.
+If an individual now files a credit report dispute with any major credit bureaus, the entire process is automated.
 The bureau will then communicate to the lender by sending a letter reporting the alleged error.
 If you get a letter, it simply means that it’s removed from your report.
-In case the bureaus fails to provide information confirming that everything is indeed correct, then there is no error.
+In case the bureaus fail to provide information confirming that everything is correct, then there is no error.
 Lenders usually have between 30 to 45 days to prove their info is valid.

 The main issue with this common way of fixing faults is that the bureau is only checking what the lender has to say and not the consumer.
-If the lender’s info is erroneous, but there’s still a record of it, chances are high change will not be made.
-The new system will need a real human agent to evaluate the dispute and check whether the info the lender provides is truthful.
-The customer will have easy time verifying documentation to an agent as to why the lender made an error, such as providing proof of payment and even the bank statement of the allegedly unpaid debt.
+If the lender’s info is erroneous, but there’s still a record of it, chances are significant change will not be made.
+The new system will need a real human agent to evaluate the dispute and check whether the lender’s info is truthful.
+The customer will have an easy time verifying documentation to an agent as to why the lender made an error, such as providing proof of payment and even the bank statement of the allegedly unpaid debt.

-An additional benefit for consumers is that those filing a dispute with any of the bureaus will be permitted to get a second set of credit reports – instead of just one annually from AnnualCreditReport.com, to ensure errors that are said to have been negated actually are.
+An additional benefit for consumers is that those filing a dispute with any of the bureaus will be permitted to get a second set of credit reports – instead of just one annually from AnnualCreditReport.com, to ensure errors to have been negated actually are.

 Initially, when the insurer made a late payment to a doctor or even hospital, the debt could immediately get reported to a collection agency and adversely affect your credit scores.
-The additional 180 days is also intended to provide enough time to assist in clearing up those kinds of problems right before they’re forwarded to collections.
+The additional 180 days are also intended to provide enough time to help clear up those kinds of problems right before they’re forwarded to collections.
 If an insurer pays the wrong debt, it now must be withdrawn speedily by the credit bureau.
-Before it stays on the individual’s credit report for as long as six years.
-In reference to a Consumer Financial Protection Bureau research slightly more than half the debt on credit reports of consumers is medical.
-The typical amount for anyone with a medical debt is just under 600 dollars.
+Before, it was on the individual’s credit report for as long as six years.
+About a Consumer Financial Protection Bureau research, slightly more than half the debt on consumers’ credit reports is medical.
+The typical amount for anyone with medical debt is just under 600 dollars.

-Although these changes will take long before they are actually fully implemented, this is a win for consumers in America and their credit reports.
+Although these changes will take long before they are fully implemented, this is a win for America and their credit reports.